eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	should be called.
-	Use the calls to the the default constructor and the *`class`* function (with the third input argument) "to determine the inheritance structure" (or class hierarchy).
+	Use the calls to the the default constructor and the *`class`* function (with the third input argument) "to determine the inheritance structure" (or class hierarchy)
 	\cite[\S34.5, pp. 735]{Eaton2016a}.